The Original Five - Lisa, Máiréad, Chloë, Órla

 - Méav: replacement for, again, Lisa Kelly on the Home For Christmas album.

 - The Bus Came Back: Méav returned for the Home For Christmas album.
+Later, Lynn Hilary returned to take over for Lisa Lambe on the first half of the group's 2014 tour.

 - The Heart: Lisa referred to Órla as "angelic"; since her departure the role has been filled by Chloë.